NINDS CDE Notice of Copyright

 The LARS is in good agreement with the criteria for clinical diagnosis of apathy (Robert et al., 2009).

-Administration takes about 10 minutes for the complete version and 5 minutes for the short-form scale
+Administration takes about 10 minutes for the complete version and 5 minutes for the short-form scale of 15 items.

-The LARS is available in different languages (see http://www.u1171-lille.fr/notre-recherche/lars-scale/)
+The LARS is available in different languages (see https://eprovide.mapi-trust.org/instruments/lille-apathy-rating-scale)

 Dujardin K, Sockeel P, Carette AS, Delliaux M, Defebvre L. Assessing apathy in everyday clinical practice with the short-form Lille Apathy Rating Scale.
 Mov Disord.
-2013;28(14):2014–2019.
+2013 Dec;28(14):2014-9.

-Dujardin K, Sockeel P, Delliaux M, Destee A, Defebvre L. The Lille Apathy Rating Scale: validation of a caregiver-based version.
+Dujardin K, Sockeel P, Delliaux M, DestÉe A, Defebvre L. The Lille Apathy Rating Scale: validation of a caregiver-based version.
 Mov Disord.
-2008;23(6):845–849.
+2008 Apr 30;23(6):845-9.

 Robert P, Onyike CU, Leentjens AF, Dujardin K, Aalten P, Starkstein S, Verhey FR, Yessavage J, Clement JP, Drapier D, Bayle F, Benoit M, Boyer P, Lorca PM, Thibaut F, Gauthier S, Grossberg G, Vellas B, Byrne J. Proposed diagnostic criteria for apathy in Alzheimer's disease and other neuropsychiatric disorders.
 Eur Psychiatry.
-2009;24(2):98-104.
+2009 Mar;24(2):98-104.